Star Awards 2017

 Apprenticeship Star Award for Construction: Thomas Hewitt

-The winner of this award Thomas Hewitt has been an exceptional apprentice, he has passed all technical certificate exams at the first attempt and he was the first to finish the technical certificate in the workshop and also complete all his functional skills within the first year.
+Thomas Hewitt has been an exceptional Apprentice, he has passed all technical certificate exams at the first attempt, he was the first to finish the technical certificate in the workshop and also complete all his functional skills within the first year.
 His work ethic has always been one of his strengths, wanting to see each task presented to him through to its completion.

 Thomas was an active class member, and because of his work based experience he was often seen helping the less experienced students understand some of the practical activities that they were undertaking and he was an asset in the workshop.
 He has kept in constant contact with his assessor to plan on site assessments and is one of the first to finish the NVQ, his work is consistently to a very high standard.
 Thomas is always polite and demonstrations great interpersonal skills when talking to customers whether they are domestic dwellings or multinational companies.